 What to see with younger kids in Washington DC

 Unless I’m missing out on something big, the sites are rather limited for the under-five crowd in DC.
-Most museum exhibits require a lot of reading to fully appreciate.
+Most museum exhibits require a lot of reading to appreciate.
 However, we still found plenty to enjoy with the kiddos.
 All the Smithsonian museums are free, making it great for younger kids – if you end up not being able to stay long, you’re not out your money!
 Or you can go back later, no problem!

 The National Zoo – free, clean, and an easy walk from the Woodley Park – Zoo Metro stop.
 View the pandas, gorillas, and all the usual zoo crew!
 A Carousel ride is a great way to end the day before walking back to the beginning of the zoo!
 Don’t forget to visit the Kids’ Farm, where they’ll learn how their entire pizza from box to crust to toppings is grown!!
 And they can play on the gigantic pizza playground!